Choosing the right social media influencer may seem tedious to a first-timer, so I want to share the selection process I use on behalf of my clients.

 Influencer [in-floo-uh n-ser]: A person highly engaged with, and respected by, a large community of your targeted potential customers

 In addition to the “popular influencer” defined above, “micro influencers” have emerged as a sub-category of this social media marketing arm because of their niche popularity.

-Micro Influencers are people who don’t have a “large” community (>25k), but are expertly connected to their followers.
+Micro influencers are people who don’t have a “large” community (>5k), but are expertly connected to their followers.
 Many people think follower count is all that matters, but that’s not true.

-Oftentimes, they are specific to one location (think Miami-based foodies vs. an international food bloggers) and offer higher ROI potential for location-based products and services.
+Oftentimes, these micro influencers are specific to one location (for instance, think Miami-based foodies vs. an international food bloggers).
+They offer higher ROI potential for location-based products and services.

 Determine A Measurable Goal

 Most importantly, you must understand why you’re partnering in the first place.
 Consider the following:

 - What is the specific intended outcome of the campaign?

 - How many influencers do you want to involve?

 - What are you expecting the influencers to do on your behalf?

 - What can you afford to pay/what perks are you willing to offer?